Modern-Day Coaching Tips

 This might seem like an obvious tip, but if your team doesn’t work together, success won’t happen.
 Rather than verbalizing the importance of feedback, teach players through “live-action” scenarios.

-For instance, set up practice drills that break up athletes into mini teams where they have to work together in order to succeed.
+For instance, practice drills can be set up that break athletes into mini teams where they have to work together in order to succeed.
 Teaching athletes to work together outside of normal practices & games is key.

 10. Prioritize safety